cilium/cilium/Documentation/kubernetes/intro.rst

 Pod IP addresses are typically local to the Kubernetes cluster.
 If pods need to reach services outside the cluster as a client, the network traffic is automatically masqueraded as it leaves the node.
-You can find additional information in the section :ref:`concepts_external_access`.

 Service Load-balancing
 ======================